cryptomator/docs/source/desktop/vault-mounting.rst

 Dokany-specific options
 -----------------------

+In order to add and retrieve files to your vault, Cryptomator mounts a file system on your machine, that allows to work with your files.
+In general, when you want to create a new file system on Windows, that can be mounted by Cryptomator, you need to develop a file system driver.

+Developing a device driver (other than FAT or NTFS) that works in kernel mode on Windows is extremely technical.
+By using `Dokan <https://en.wikipedia.org/wiki/Dokan_Library>`_, you can create your own file systems very easily without writing device drivers.
+Cryptomator takes care of all this. `Dokany <https://github.com/dokan-dev/dokany>`_ is a fork of Dokan 0.6.0 with bug fixes, clean change history and updated to build with latest tools.

+You might want to apply Dokany-specific options to the Dokany file system driver on unlocking and opening your vault.
+You can do so by adding them to the |VaultOptions|_ of your vault.
+Check the ``CustomMountOptions`` on the ``Mounting`` tab.

+.. _desktop/vault-mounting/dokany/windows:

+Windows
+^^^^^^^

+Because these options are part of third party libraries, they are not listed here.
+Info about these Dokany options can be found in the `Javadoc of our dokany\-nio\-adapter <https://github.com/cryptomator/dokany-nio-adapter/blob/cc16727febcbf2c297b3e296ff2765b4da81a2b6/src/main/java/org/cryptomator/frontend/dokany/MountUtil.java#L27-L34>`_ and the `Dokany API documentation <https://dokan-dev.github.io/dokany-doc/html/group___d_o_k_a_n___o_p_t_i_o_n.html#ga4b96dce8ea1b901a7babe05767a27abe>`_.

 .. _desktop/vault-mounting/fuse:

 FUSE-specific options
 ---------------------

 Filesystem in USErspace (`FUSE <https://en.wikipedia.org/wiki/Filesystem_in_Userspace>`_) is a software interface for Unix and Unix-like computer operating systems that lets non-privileged users create their own file systems without editing kernel code.
-Cryptomator mounts a file system on your machine and allows to display your files and work with them.
+Cryptomator mounts a file system on your machine using FUSE and allows to display your files and work with them.

 If you want to apply FUSE-specific options on unlocking and opening your vault, you can add them to the |VaultOptions|_ of your vault.
 Check the ``CustomMountOptions`` on the ``Mounting`` tab.